elipousson/vacant-vernacular/2015-10-27-bringing-buildings-back-notes.md

 # Fostering the Sustainable Reuse of Abandoned Properties

+## Home-buying and rehabilitation incentives

-Table 15.2 Elements in a Neighborhood Marketing Plan
+## Elements in a Neighborhood Marketing Plan

+Table 15.2

 | Element | Description |
 |--------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|